 Recreational marijuana is illegal in Pennsylvania.
 Currently, possession of up to 30 grams is a misdemeanor, subject to a fine of $500 and 30 days in jail.
 Those caught with more than 30 grams are subject to a maximum fine of $5,000 and as much as a year in prison.

-However, the city of Philadelphia has taken it upon itself to create more equitable policies.
-In October of 2014, possession of up to 30 grams was decriminalized in the city, with criminal penalties being replaced by a fine of $25.
+However, several cities in Pennsylvania taken it upon itself to create more equitable policies.
+In October of 2014, possession of up to 30 grams was decriminalized in Philadelphia, with criminal penalties being replaced by a fine of $25.
 Those caught smoking marijuana receive a citation and a $100 fine.
+Additionally, Pittsburgh, Harrisburg and York have decriminalized the possession of small amounts of marijuana.

 Medical Marijuana Laws in Pennsylvania